Backpacker party culture: Love partying? is part 5 of forever roaming the world’s traveling realities series.

 It’s all about the money for backpacker tour companies, and to sweeten the deal for you to choose their tours and excursions over others; comes that promise of an amazing party.

 Of course there are plenty of tour companies that don’t but a lot do.
 They will have posters of nights out, parties and booze cruises plastered all over their shops or websites.
-They offer vouchers for drinks, discounts at bars if you book through them.
+They know backpackers like to party and offer vouchers for drinks, discounts at bars if you book through them.
 There are even tours that will include a party during or after the trip/excursion/tour.

 For example, want to go out to the Whitsundays in Australia, well pick which party boat you want to spend 3 nights a party boat?
 Or go Island hopping around those Paradise South East Asian Islands on a booze cruise?
 Climb a volcano or hike a mountain in Central America and there will be a party waiting at the end of it.
 Or even go deep into the jungle, just past that magical waterfall you’ll find a rave organised by the tour company.
 This goes on all over the world.